-- to study manufacturing capacity available for the Services' requirements in peace and war and to plan for and assist in the development of additional production capacity and to plan the organisation of industrial resources for defence production in war; - to provide and administer reserve stocks of materials and reserve pools of plant, equipment and other requirements needed for rapid expansion in the event of war; - to receive and allocate to the appropriate departmental divisions all orders and procurement demands placed on the Department; to monitor all aspects of progress in satisfying them and to keep client departments informed of progress;

-to provide advisory services in the field of materials supply and utilisation to Government factories and contractors engaged in the production of munitions requirements;

-to administer the national stockpile of strategic materials.
+- to study manufacturing capacity available for the Services' requirements in peace and war and to plan for and assist in the development of additional production capacity and to plan the organisation of industrial resources for defence production in war; - to provide and administer reserve stocks of materials and reserve pools of plant, equipment and other requirements needed for rapid expansion in the event of war; - to receive and allocate to the appropriate departmental divisions all orders and procurement demands placed on the Department; to monitor all aspects of progress in satisfying them and to keep client departments informed of progress; - to provide advisory services in the field of materials supply and utilisation to Government factories and contractors engaged in the production of munitions requirements; - to administer the national stockpile of strategic materials. - to arrange and administer the Department's interface with industry on matters of general policy.